'Uncharted' Finds Box Office Treasure With $51 Million Presidents Day Opening

 “Uncharted” will now try to turn the positive word of mouth with young audiences into a solid second weekend hold before Warner Bros.’
 “The Batman” draws away much of that core demo on the first weekend of March.
 So far, the film has grossed an estimated $139 million through Monday.

-Also opening on this holiday weekend is MGM/FilmNation’s “Dog,” a much cheaper film than “Uncharted” which opened to an $18 million 4-day weekend against a reported $15 million production budget.
+Also opening on this holiday weekend was MGM/FilmNation’s “Dog,” a much cheaper film than “Uncharted” which opened to an $18 million 4-day weekend against a reported $15 million production budget.

 Sources at MGM/United Artists report that the film performed particularly well in the central and midwest United States, with cities like Des Moines and Houston among the top performing markets.
 The film also skewed older and female with 54% of the audience being women and 53% over the age of 35, suggesting that there may be some support for films appealing to older moviegoers that are at a certain budget level.